Snow storm hits Rockies, closing schools, delaying flights

 The precipitation was expected to switch to all snow later in the day and continue through Tuesday along the Front Range and in Colorado’s northern mountains.

-The storm is expected to track across the Rockies on Monday before moving into the south-central U.S. and the eastern part of the country later this week, the National Weather Service said.
+The storm is expected to move into the south-central U.S. and the eastern part of the country later this week, the National Weather Service said.

-Associated Press writers Mead Gruver in Cheyenne, Wyoming, and Colleen Slevin in Denver contributed to this story.
+Associated Press writers Mead Gruver in Cheyenne, Wyoming, and Colleen Slevin in Denver contributed to this report.

 Sign up for Daily Newsletters